The campus phone system is out-of-service. Internet and email have not been impacted.

 Course Level Objectives

-1. Participate as a member of the healthcare team.
+1. Participate as a member of the healthcare team and effectively communicate arrhythmias and patient concerns to staff members.

 2. Apply all principles and skills learned in the classroom and lab to direct patient testing.

-4. Be able to interpret arryhthmias in a clinical setting.
+4. Correctly interpret arryhthmias in a clinical setting.

 6. Demonstrate professional behavior in the clinical environment.